laser cutting

 This heating raises the surface temperature to the ignition point.
 Then, industrial pure oxygen is applied to react with the processed material, releasing a large amount of heat.

-Ultimately, this process forms a molten oxide at the position of the seam.
+Ultimately, this process forms a molten oxide at the location of the seam.

-When the temperature reaches the ignition point, a combustion reaction will also take place, further releasing more heat.
+When the temperature reaches the ignition point, a combustion reaction occurs, releasing additional heat.

 In this way, the reaction-melting cutting process can continue continuously.